-This one document should outline all portfolio pieces uploaded as part of your application, almost like a table of contents (note file naming instructions above so your uploaded images correspond with pieces listed on this sheet).
+This one document should outline all portfolio pieces uploaded as part of your application (note file naming instructions above so your uploaded images correspond with the pieces listed on this sheet).
 For each work, please include the following:

 - Title of Work

 - Year of Completion

 - Approximate Dimensions

 - Medium

-• A very brief description of your process for creating this work (if the work is a collaboration, describe your role in the project)
+- A very brief description of your process for creating this work (if the work is a collaboration, describe your role in the project).